The local-first network scanner

 on your network.

-One click maps your whole network: every connected device, what it actually is, the ports it has open, and the risks it carries.
-Then DeviceShelf keeps watch — alerting you when something new appears.
-All local.
-No account.
-No telemetry.
+One click maps your whole network: every connected device, what it is, which ports are open and where the risk is.
+DeviceShelf keeps that map local, then warns you when something new appears.

 For anyone who wants to know, fast: what's on the network, what each device is, and what's a risk.